antenore/antenore.simbiosi.org/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Italian, Swiss, Kyndrol, FLOSS enthusiast, father and husband.
-I've a quite strong background in Middleware administration, testing, automation and system administration (mainly Unix/Linux), cloud administration (OpenShift, AWS)
+I've a quite strong background in Cloud Governance and Administration (OpenShift, AWS), Middleware administration, testing, automation and system administration (mainly Unix/Linux).
 In the late half of 2014, with [Giovanni Panozzo](https://github.com/giox069), I became the maintainer of [Remmina](https://remmina.org), a full featured Gtk remote desktop client.
 Today, as far as [we know](https://remmina.org/stats/stats.html), it's used by more than 100000 people.

-I'm slowly stepping down in my role as maintainer to work on other projects.
+I'm stepped down in my role as maintainer to work on other projects.

 ## Skills